eclipse-ditto/ditto-examples/mqtt-quick-introduction/README.md

 You can save it in connection_source.json file.

 Look at incomingScript property, this is mapToDittoProtocolMsg function we've implemented earlier.
 It needs to be in one line form to be accepted by connection configuration.
-In case of source connection outgoingScript does nothing therefore it just returns a null.
+In case of source connection outgoingScript does nothing therefore it just returns null.

 Now we need to configure target connection.
-Create connectio_target.json file with content:
+Create connection_target.json file with content:

 ```
 {